Stereum ostrea

 Stereum ostrea, also called false turkey-tail and golden curtain crust, is a basidiomycete fungus in the genus Stereum.
 It is a plant pathogen and a wood decay fungus.
 The name ostrea, from the word 'oyster', describes its shape.

 With concentric circles of many colors, it highly resembles Trametes versicolor, turkey-tail, and is thus called the 'false turkey-tail'.
 The stemless fruiting body is shell-like and grows 1–7 cm high.
 It is tough and inedible.
 It grows on tree bark.
-This fungus is native to North America, where it is widespread and grows all year round.
+This fungus is native to the island of Java, Indonesia and has been misapplied to the North American Stereum species Stereum fasciatum, Stereum lobatum, and Stereum subtomentosum.